The Reason Why Lithium Causes Acne (And The Secret Solutions)

 Lithium has been shown time and time again to increase neutrophil levels in the blood.

-To put the final nail in the coffin. we have a study on acne patients, where neutrophils were significantly higher than average.
-This was caused by lower levels of linoleic acid, which naturally inhibits neutrophil activity.
-The neutrophils in acne prone skin even behaved differently, generating higher quantities of free radicals.
+To solidify the connection, we have a study on acne patients, where neutrophils were significantly higher than average.
+The neutrophils in acne-prone skin even behaved differently, generating higher quantities of free radicals.

 The connection to stress hormones